Classes for Everyone

 These courses, which are designed for a general audience, are not for academic credit.
 They are free and open to the public.
 Classes cover a range of topics on religion and its practical application for personal enrichment, community engagement, interfaith encounters, and informed activism.

-Classes will meet weekly.
+Classes meet weekly.
 Depending on the number of people who enroll in each class, interaction with the instructor will be managed through a combination of video, voice, and real-time chat functions.

 Instructor: Adnan Aslan